Are There Exceptions?

 If spouses decide to agree on these issues, the divorce process can be much quicker.
 Your lawyer can help you negotiate these issues with your spouse to speed up the process.
 If you want to have a quick divorce and are happy to agree on issues, a lawyer may be able to bring a divorce hearing date forward, provided that the minimum cooling-off period has been met.

-Divorce Attorneys at Skillern Firm
+Experienced Attorneys at Skillern Firm Divorce & Child Custody Lawyers

-Hiring a divorce attorney can be the best way to help speed up the process of a divorce.
+Hiring an attorney can be the best way to help speed up the process of a divorce.
 In most divorce cases, due to the length of time of the marriage and the personal issues that get in the way, spouses can struggle to reach an agreement on important matters.
 Many people believe that they would be unable to sit in a room with their ex-spouse and discuss these important issues through mediation.

 All of our lawyers are highly experienced family lawyers and have won multiple awards for their hard work and dedication.
 Our managing attorney, firm partner, and our senior counsel, Matthew Skillern, John Schmude, and Robin Klein, respectively, have been Board Certified in Family Law by the Texas Board of Legal Specialization.
 John Schmude has also worked as a family law Judge in Harris County, Texas, and has dealt with many complex divorces.
 As such, he has unique experience with how to apply fairness and efficiency in a divorce proceeding.